Oaxaca: Independence

 By 1810, the city of Oaxaca had 18,000 inhabitants, most of whom were mestizos or mixed indigenous/European.
 During the Mexican War of Independence the government of this area remained loyal to the Spanish Crown.
 When representatives of Miguel Hidalgo y Costilla came to meet with them, they were hanged and their heads left out in view.
 Some early rebel groups emerged in the state, such as those led by Felipe Tinoco and Catarino Palacios, but they were also eventually executed.
-After 1812, insurgents began to have some success in the state, especially in the areas around Huajuapan de León, where Valerio Trujano defended the city against royalist forces until José María Morelos y Pavón was able to come in with support to keep the area in rebel hands.
+After 1812, insurgents began to have some success in the state, especially in the areas around Huajuapan de León, where Valerio Trujano defended the city against royalist forces until José María Morelos y Pavón came in with support to keep the area in rebel hands.
 After that point, insurgents had greater success in various parts of the state, but the capital remained in royalist hands until the end of the war.

-The state was initially a department after the war ended in 1821, but after the fall of emperor Agustín de Iturbide, it became a state in 1824 with Jose Maria Murguia named as its first governor.
+The state was initially a department after the war ended in 1821, but after the fall of emperor Agustín de Iturbide, it became a state in 1824, with Jose Maria Murguia as its first governor.

 During the 19th century, Oaxaca and the rest of Mexico was split between liberal (federalist) and conservative (centralist) factions.
 The political and military struggles between the factions resulted in wars and intrigues.
 Vicente Guerrero, a liberal, was executed by firing squad in Cuilapam in 1831.
 Liberal Manuel Gomez Pedraza became governor in 1832 but was opposed by General Estaban Moctezuma.
 He and commandant Luis Quintanar persecuted liberals in the state, including Benito Juárez.
-The constant warfare had a negative effect on the state's economy and those in the Tehuantepec area supported a separatist movement which was partially successful in the 1850s.
+The constant warfare had a detrimental effect on the state's economy and those in the Tehuantepec area supported a separatist movement, which partially succeeded in the 1850s.